mercurial-tutor/mercurial-tutor.github.io/README.md

 ### ‍💼 Interview Preparation 🧙

-looking for remote work? let's practice [hackerrank.com](https://www.hackerrank.com) or [leetcode.com](https://leetcode.com) problems. excited to work with fellow professionals or people on the road to professional!
+looking for remote work? let's practice [hackerrank.com](https://www.hackerrank.com) or [leetcode.com](https://leetcode.com) problems.

 **rates starting at $80/hr**
 **<mercurial.tutor@gmail.com>**